renewablefunding/qa_codechallenge/README.md

 Renew Financial: QA Automation Challenge
 =======================

 Hi there!
-We're ecstatic that you're interested in working for Renewable Funding's QA team.
+We're ecstatic that you're interested in working for Renew Financial's QA team.
 To get a better idea of your current automation skills, we'd like for you to complete a code challenge - build automation according to a set of requirements.
 The actual requirements are listed further down, but here are the general tech requirements:

 1. Write your code in Ruby.
 1. Make sure your app is runnable on Mac OS X or Linux.